List of the Best Knee Surgeons in Sydney NSW

 For the study, researchers analysed data using a negative binomial regression model to account for overdispersion in the data.
 Using the Australian Classification of Health Intervention procedure codes, they identified participants undergoing knee arthroscopy.

-READ Best Doctors in Sydney
+READ Best Martial Arts Schools and Clubs in Sydney

 The rate of knee arthroscopy in NSW was 334.0 per 100 000 in 2004.
 This rate is comparable to the rate in England, which was 150 per 100 000, and lower than the rate in the USA and Canada.